Smith v Hughes

 Smith v Hughes (1871) LR 6 QB 597 is an English contract law case.
-In it, Blackburn J set out his classic statement of the objective interpretation of people's conduct (acceptance by conduct) when entering into a contract.
+In it, Justice Blackburn set out his classic statement of the objective interpretation of people's conduct (acceptance by conduct) when entering into a contract.
 The case regarded a mistake made by Mr. Hughes, a horse trainer, who bought a quantity of oats that were the same as a sample he had been shown.
-However, Hughes had misidentified the kind of oats: his horse could not eat them, and refused to pay for them.
+However, Hughes had misidentified the kind of oats: his horse could not eat them, and he refused to pay for them.
 Smith, the oat supplier, sued for Hughes to complete the sale as agreed.
 The court sided with Smith, as he provided the oats Hughes agreed to buy.
 That Hughes made a mistake was his own fault, as he had not been misled by Smith.
 Since Smith had made no fault, there was no mutual mistake, and the sale contract was still valid.

 The case stands for the narrow proposition that in a commercial sale by sample (following sample) where the goods conform to the sample shown, the court will mindful of the principle of caveat emptor ("buyer beware") look more to objective than subjective consensus ad idem ("meeting of the minds").
 Its wider proposition, not directly relevant to the facts of the case, and later substantially reduced, was that a consumer buying an item, such as "a horse", without a representation or warranty (any seller's statement or special term as to its condition) making his own assessment which "turns out unsound" cannot avoid, that is seek to obtain a refund on, the contract — see for example the largely consolidatory Consumer Rights Act 2015.